Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Experimental Results

 \subsection{HR and BR}

-The OMIT-based HR pipeline yields MAE $= 13.8 \pm 7.5$\,bpm, bias $= +10.3$\,bpm, and PCC $\approx 0$, indicating that at 7.5\,Hz the cardiac signal is too weak for reliable tracking.
-The positive bias suggests the detected spectral peak is often a harmonic or artefact rather than the true cardiac frequency, consistent with prior reports on low-frame-rate thermal HR estimation~\cite{garbey2007contactfree,pereira2018monitoring}.
-BR estimation is more effective: MAE $= 3.1 \pm 1.1$\,bpm, bias $= +0.2$\,bpm, PCC $= 0.08 \pm 0.31$.
-The practice drive (PD) yields the best BR (MAE $= 2.5$\,bpm, PCC $= 0.32$), while cognitive distraction (CD) produces the highest error (MAE $= 3.7$\,bpm), likely due to irregular breathing and head movement.
+The OMIT-based HR pipeline yields MAE $= 13.8 \pm 7.5$\,bpm, bias $= +10.3$\,bpm, and PCC $\approx 0$.
+These results indicate that cardiac tracking is not reliable in the present setting, where the thermal camera operates at 7.5\,Hz and the subject performs driving tasks with natural head motion.
+The positive bias suggests that the selected spectral peak may often correspond to motion, respiratory harmonics, or other thermal artifacts rather than the true cardiac component.
+This does not contradict prior thermal HR studies, but rather highlights the difference between our low-frame-rate driving-simulator setting and previous work using higher frame rates, vessel-focused ROIs, or more controlled poses~\cite{garbey2007contactfree,pereira2018monitoring}.

+BR estimation is more effective: MAE $= 3.1 \pm 1.1$\,bpm, bias $= +0.2$\,bpm, and PCC $= 0.08 \pm 0.31$.
+The low PCC should be interpreted with care because window-level breathing rates may have limited dynamic range within each session, while MAE and bias directly quantify the estimation error.
+The practice drive (PD) yields the best BR performance (MAE $= 2.5$\,bpm, PCC $= 0.32$), whereas cognitive distraction (CD) produces the highest error (MAE $= 3.7$\,bpm), likely due to irregular breathing, head motion, and task-related variability.

+Table~\ref{tab:prior_context} contextualizes these results with representative thermal physiology studies.
+The comparison is not a direct leaderboard, since the cited studies differ in camera frame rate, sensor sensitivity, protocol, ROI definition, task constraints, and reference signals.
+Instead, the table indicates how the present 7.5\,Hz driving-simulator results relate to prior thermal pipelines for respiration, cardiac pulse, and sudomotor activity.